Arrests after homeless activists try to occupy hotel

 OLYMPIA, Wash.
-(AP) — Police said they arrested at least three people in Olympia, Washington, after a group that advocates for the homeless tried to occupy a hotel, prompting guests and staffers to shelter in place for several hours.
+(AP) — Police said they arrested 10 people in Olympia, Washington, after a group that advocates for the homeless tried to occupy a hotel, prompting guests and staffers to shelter in place for several hours.

 Olympia Police Lt.
 Paul Lower said employees of the Red Lion Inn & Suites, began calling for help at 11 a.m.
 Sunday after several people, one of whom was wielding a hatchet while others brandished batons and knives, entered the facility.